 - Dr Mike Nussbaum, Trustee

 After leaving Wang in 1992, Ken founded Interregnum, the technology merchant bank, which he led to a £100+m IPO on AIM in 2000.
 He was elected as a Fellow of the British Computer Society in 2006.
 In addition to his entrepreneurial/private equity activities, Ken has considerable public company Board-level experience on both sides of the Atlantic.
 His connection with AIM dates back to the market’s foundation.
 In 1995, he chaired Voss Net, the first UK ISP (Internet Service Provider) to go public and one of the first companies to list on AIM.
 He was later Chairman of the Board of the first Israeli company to list its shares on AIM - DMATEK.
-He is a director of Thomson Reuters and has served on the boards of ENRC from 2007 to 2011 and of Open Text Corporation from 1998 to 2008.
-He recently joined the board of The Institute of Directors as a Non-Executive Director in April 2013 and he is currently Non-executive Chairman of Outsourcery Plc who successfully floated on AIM in May 2013.
+He has served on the boards of Thompson Reuters, the Institute of Directors, ENRC and Open Text Corporation.
+He is currently Non-executive Chairman of Outsourcery Plc who successfully floated on AIM in May 2013 and Interswitch, the leading Africa-focused integrated digital payments and commerce company.
 He additionally serves on the Board of, or advises, several early stage private technology companies.

 Ken’s knowledge and experience of large and small enterprises, technology and marketing – and his willingness to speak his mind – makes him a much-demanded public speaker.
-A believer in the Victorian ethos that successful commerce is the fuel of public service, Ken is a Freeman of the City of London; Deputy Master of the Worshipful Company of Information Technologists; a Director of the Thomson Reuters Foundation; Chairman of Thames Reach (a charity working to shelter and resettle the homeless in London for which he received an OBE in 2010); a Vice President of BCS, the Chartered Institute for IT; a past member of the Government’s Women’s Enterprise Taskforce and was an inaugural Postal Services Commissioner from 2001 to 2004 and a member of IPSA (Independent Parliamentary Standard Authority) until 2013.
+A believer in the Victorian ethos that successful commerce is the fuel of public service, Ken is a Freeman of the City of London; Past Master of the Worshipful Company of Information Technologists; a director of Thames Reach (a charity working to shelter and resettle the homeless in London for which he received an OBE in 2010); a Vice President of BCS, the Chartered Institute for IT; a past member of the Government’s Women’s Enterprise Taskforce and was an inaugural Postal Services Commissioner from 2001 to 2004 and a member of IPSA (Independent Parliamentary Standard Authority) until 2013.
 He was named 2009 Sunday Times UK Not for Profit Non Executive Director of the year and one of the Top 50 most influential people in UK IT in 2011.

 John Norman, Trustee

 John is a senior management generalist with board level experience in both the corporate and voluntary sectors.
-John was head of business continuity planning with BAA Airports Ltd. He was recently appointed to the Finance and Audit Board of Poplar HARCA.
+John was head of business continuity planning with BAA Airports Ltd. He also sits on the boards of London Youth, Poplar HARCA and is a previous board member of East Thames Group.

 Mike Hawker, Trustee

-Mike is a non-executive director with Findel Plc, and the National Offenders Management Service.
-He is a member of the Ministry of Justice audit committee and Chair of Governors at a sixth form college.
+Mike is a non-executive director with the South Central Ambulance Service and Salisbury District Hospital.
+He also serves on the Audit Committee of the British Army.
+He has been a non-executive on the boards of Findel Plc, the National Offenders Management Service and Chair of Governors at a sixth form college.
 A Chartered Accountant by training his first general management role was as managing director of a retail start up business; and he was subsequently the Chief Executive of several major home shopping businesses.
+Mike serves as the Chair of the Audit Committee of Shaw Trust.
+He also sits on the Board of the Shaw Education Trust and chairs both their Finance and Audit Committees.

 Peter Holmes, Trustee